Functional genomics: Yeast two-hybrid system

-AP/MS
+MS and AP/MS

-Affinity purification and mass spectrometry (AP/MS) is able to identify proteins that interact with one another in complexes.
-Complexes of proteins are allowed to form around a particular "bait" protein.
-The bait protein is identified using an antibody or a recombinant tag which allows it to be extracted along with any proteins that have formed a complex with it.
+Mass spectrometry (MS) can identify proteins and their relative levels, hence it can be used to study protein expression.
+When used in combination with affinity purification, mass spectrometry (AP/MS) can be used to study protein complexes, that is, which proteins interact with one another in complexes and in which ratios.
+In order to purify protein complexes, usually a "bait" protein is tagged with a specific protein or peptide that can be used to pull out the complex from a complex mix.
+The purification is usually done using an antibody or a compound that binds to the fusion part.
 The proteins are then digested into short peptide fragments and mass spectrometry is used to identify the proteins based on the mass-to-charge ratios of those fragments.

 Deep mutational scanning

-In deep mutational scanning every possible amino acid change in a given protein is first synthesized.
+In deep mutational scanning, every possible amino acid change in a given protein is first synthesized.
 The activity of each of these protein variants is assayed in parallel using barcodes for each variant.
 By comparing the activity to the wild-type protein, the effect of each mutation is identified.
 While it is possible to assay every possible single amino-acid change due to combinatorics two or more concurrent mutations are hard to test.
 Deep mutational scanning experiments have also been used to infer protein structure and protein-protein interactions.
+Deep Mutational Scanning is an example of a multiplexed assays of variant effect (MAVEs), a family of methods that involve mutagenesis of a DNA-encoded protein or regulatory element followed by a multiplexed assay for some aspect of function.
+MAVEs enable the generation of 'variant effect maps' characterizing aspects of the function of every possible single nucleotide change in a gene or functional element of interest.